rachayita/OpsNotes/rust/rust.md

 - NaN is unequal to every other value
 - instead of const fn `lazy_static!` is used to initialize static variables
   - incurs tiny performance cost for each access to static data
+- `'static` is default for `-> impl` return type, so omitting it would have no effect

 ## commands
 - `rustc --print sysroot`